hubverse-org/hubValidations/tests/testthat/_snaps/check_tbl_spl_non_compound_tid.md

     Output
       <error/check_error>
       Error:
       !
 Task ID combinations of non compound task id values not consistent across modeling task samples.
-Samples "1" and "102" do not match most prevalent non compound task ID combination for their modeling task.
+Samples "1" and "102" do not match most frequent non compound task ID combination for their modeling task.
 See `errors` attribute for details.

 ---